 but two traps have emerged. mega-corporations are internalizing ai-driven development into walled gardens — proprietary systems that lock you in tighter than any saas product ever did. meanwhile, the "app factory" evangelists promise one-click software that they will own, handing you a compiled binary while keeping the source code.

-by pooling resources, ordinary businesses can finally afford the true cost of software maintenance — and retain absolute ownership of the source code.
+by pooling resources, ordinary businesses can finally afford the true cost of software maintenance — and retain absolute ownership of the source code. not open. not closed. ours.

 monocultures fail